Bluebells Class Page

 Bluebells Class 2022/2023

-If you have any questions or queries about anything, then please do not hesitate to contact us at any time.
+If you have any questions or queries about anything, then please do not hesitate to contact a member of the team.
 If you would like to meet with me, Mrs. Bird, I am available most afternoons to discuss any worries or concerns.

 The Bluebells team are:

 Our PE days is a Thursday morning.
 We ask the children to come to school wearing their P.E kit.